Ex-Vatican treasurer Pell freed from jail, acquitted of sex offences

 “The result today does not change the Church’s unwavering commitment to child safety and to a just and compassionate response to survivors and victims of child sexual abuse,” said Archbishop Mark Coleridge, president of the conference.

-Reporting by Sonali Paul; editing by Jane Wardell
+Reporting by Sonali Paul; Additional reporting by Philip Pullella in Rome; Editing by Jane Wardell and Raju Gopalakrishnan